7 Best Home Warranty Companies in Arizona 2025

 • Many home warranty companies require routine maintenance (and proof thereof) when you file a claim.

-• You may not have the option to choose your own service provider.
+• You may not have the option to choose your service provider.

 Home Warranty vs. Home Insurance

-One of the questions we are asked most frequently is about the difference between a home warranty and home insurance.
+One of the most frequently asked questions is the difference between a home warranty and home insurance.

 Let's start with homeowners insurance, which provides coverage for the structure of your home and your home's contents if they are damaged or destroyed by covered events.

-By contrast, home warranty insurance covers your appliances and home systems only, and will provide coverage for normal wear and tear–something that’s not covered by your homeowners insurance policy.
+By contrast, home warranty insurance covers your appliances and home systems only and will cover everyday wear and tear–something not covered by your homeowners' insurance policy.

-Another difference is that homeowners insurance policies come with an annual deductible, which you’ll pay only once, while home warranty coverage comes with a per-claim service charge, which you will be responsible for any time you file a claim.
+Another difference is that homeowners insurance policies come with an annual deductible, which you'll pay only once.
+In contrast, home warranty coverage comes with a per-claim service charge, which you will be responsible for whenever you file a claim.

-Home warranty protection may be useful for new homeowners or those with aging appliances and systems, while it may not be necessary for those who live in a newly-constructed home and are unlikely to have appliance or system breakdowns (or have existing warranty protection from manufacturers.)
+Home warranty protection may be helpful for new homeowners or those with aging appliances and systems.
+At the same time, it may not be necessary for those who live in a newly constructed home and are unlikely to have appliance or system breakdowns (or have existing warranty protection from manufacturers.)

 Is Purchasing a Home Warranty Worth It?

-Home warranty protection fills in some of the gaps left by homeowners insurance and may be a good choice for Arizonans who don’t want to worry about major expenses caused by appliance or system failure.
+Home warranty protection fills in some gaps left by homeowners insurance.
+It may be a good choice for Arizonans who don't want to worry about significant expenses caused by appliance or system failure.

-The most important thing you can do when purchasing home warranty protection is to read the fine print and make sure you understand what’s covered and what isn’t since each company is unique.
+The most important thing you can do when purchasing home warranty protection is to read the fine print and ensure you understand what's covered and what isn't since each company is unique.

 Because air conditioning is a must for Arizona homeowners, we suggest purchasing a warranty that includes coverage for air conditioning systems.